qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Default Fedora software repositories often hold older versions of QGIS.

-To have newer versions, you have to add alternative software repositories based on the version you want to install (stable, LTR or testing).
+To have newer versions or the latest LTR, you have to add alternative software repositories based on the version you want to install (stable, LTR or testing).

 QGIS stable